Buster Mathis Jr.: Professional career

 Mathis Jr. turned pro in 1991 and quickly put together 12 wins.
 A busy, crowding fighter, Mathis was small for a heavyweight at around 220 lbs but skilled enough to beat fairly respected fighters like Levi Billups, Justin Fortune and Mike Dixon very early in his career.
 Buster Mathis encouraged his son to fewer higher paying fights, using the Mathis name to his advantage.
 He was considered a weak puncher (3 KO's in those 12 fights) but his opposition was above average.

 In 1993 he challenged Mike 'The Bounty' Hunter (23-3) for his USBA heavyweight belt.
 Hunter won a close decision over Mathis.
 The loss however was soon voided after Hunter later tested positive for cocaine.

 In 1994 Mathis again contested the USBA belt (stripped from Hunter), this time winning an impressive 12-round decision over ex-Olympic champion Tyrell Biggs (27-7).

 In August of that year Mathis was brought in as the comeback opponent for former undisputed champion Riddick Bowe.
 After a good effort bobbing and weaving out of the way of Bowe's best shots, Mathis began to fall behind and took a knee in the fourth.
 Bowe knocked Mathis out while he was on the mat, yet instead of being disqualified, referee Arthur Mercante Sr. and New Jersey commission boss Larry Hazzard agreed to void the contest.

 In 1995 Mathis retained his USBA belt with a point win over contender Alex Garcia, thus setting up a fight with Mike Tyson.
 This was Tyson's second fight since being released from prison earlier in the year.

-Mathis Sr. did not see his son's fight with Tyson due to his final battle was health problems of diabetes and kidney issues.
+Mathis Sr. did not see his son's fight with Tyson due to Sr's final battle with health problems such as diabetes and kidney issues.
 Mathis Sr. died a few weeks before the Tyson fight.
 In the third round Tyson knocked Mathis Jr. out with a right uppercut.
 Ten days after the Tyson fight Mathis Jr.'s trainer and long time friend Joey Fariello died, and Mathis Jr. quickly lost his spark for the sport.

 A 1996 fight with prospect Obed Sullivan ended with a no contest in the 5th round, after Sullivan was badly cut in a clash of heads.
 This was the third no contest in Mathis Jr.'s relatively brief career.

 In November 1996 Mathis lost his USBA belt to undefeated Lou Savarese.

 Mathis retired at the age of 26 with a 21-2 (7 KO's) record, and 3 no contests.